Chicago Blackhawks Logo

 Chicago Blackhawks Logo 1996-1999

 The team initiated another logo redesign.
-It included just a slight shift in the color scheme: the face grew darker, while the outline was colored in a brighter shade of yellow.
-The green, yellow, and blue colors of the feathers became brighter and sharper-cut.
+This only slightly changed the color palette: the face became darker, and the outline became a brighter shade of yellow.
+The feathers’ green, yellow, and blue colors became brighter and sharper.

 1999 – today